 Industrial Ice water chiller in dairy processes

-A Falling Film Chiller or baudelot ice water chiller continuously generates ice water at 0.5 ° C without ice formation.
-Ice water is the ideal cooling medium for milk-processing plants, because it is non-toxic, has excellent heat transfer and transport properties, is inexpensive and available everywhere.
-To meet high global quality standards, fast and smooth cooling processes must be guaranteed from processing to storage of sensitive dairy products such as milk, milk powder, yoghurt, milk desserts, butter and cheese, mostly at the expense of high energy costs.
+A Falling Film Chiller, also known as a Baudelot ice water chiller, is a machine that can continuously produce cooled water at 0.5°C without forming ice on the plates.
+This makes it the perfect cooling medium for milk-processing plants.
+Not only is ice water non-toxic and has excellent heat transfer and transport properties, but it is also an inexpensive and widely available resource.
+With the goal of meeting high global quality standards, it is crucial to ensure fast and smooth cooling processes from processing to storage of sensitive dairy products such as milk, milk powder, yoghurt, milk desserts, butter and cheese, even if it comes at the expense of high energy costs.

 Why a Water Chiller?